Share This :

 After your child’s team has decided on a theme for the name, the coach may want to put together a committee to narrow down the potential names.
 This committee may include the team captains or just a group of players that the coach wants to make the decision.
 This committee will then take input from the rest of the players and put together a list of five-to-seven team names, asking players to vote on their top three.
 Whichever team name has the most votes will become the official team name for that season.

-Brandon Capaletti is the vice president of Cisco Athletic, a company that designs, produces, and distributes custom athletic apparel and uniforms for a variety of sports.
+This is a guest post from Cisco Athletic, a company that designs, produces, and distributes custom athletic apparel and uniforms for a variety of sports.